Sustainable remediation: Definition

+Approach

 Sustainable remediation is the practice of considering the effects of implementing an environmental cleanup and incorporating options to minimize the footprint of the cleanup actions.
 Opportunities for green and sustainable practices exist throughout the site remediation process of remedial investigation, design, construction, operation, and monitoring.
 Five core elements are evaluated as part of the environmental footprint analysis including 1) energy, 2) air and atmosphere, 3) materials and waste, 4) land and ecosystem, and 5) water.
 The cleanup remedy is evaluated for each core element to 1) minimize total energy use and maximize renewable energy use, 2) minimize air pollutants and greenhouse gas emissions, 3) minimize water use and impacts to water resources, 4) reduce, reuse, and recycle materials and waste, and 5) minimize land use and protect ecosystems.

+History

+The sustainable remediation industry emerged in Europe and the United States in the 1970s and 1980s with notable restoration projects like the Love Canal Superfund site.
+Projects like this and increased regulations in Europe led to the eventual creation of several professional groups such as the Network for Industrially Contaminated Land in Europe (NICOLE, founded in 1995 in Europe) and the Sustainable Remediation Forum (SuRF, founded in 2006 in the United States).
+Since their creation these organizations have released many publications on the topic and have promoted the use of sustainable remediation.
+While in some cases the restoration projects were initiated due to grassroots community efforts, governmental action has also played an increasingly important role.
+Advocacy groups have been working with governmental agencies like the EPA to pass legislation, especially after a landmark 1990 court decision (United States v.
+Fleet Factors Corp) which found that corporations and their creditors can be held liable for property contamination.
+Additionally, over the last two decades governing bodies like the European Union have taken up initiatives on Sustainable Remediation.